Web Data Mining

 ISBN-13: 978-3-540-37881-5

 If you need an evaluation copy for teaching a course, please drop me an email.
-I can connect you to the editor to get a copy quickly.
+I can connect you to the publisher to get a copy.
+You can also get it from this page.

 1. Introduction